How to Develop a Successful Coupon Marketing Strategy in 2021 and Increase Your Conversion Rates – The Ultimate Guide

-Here are some real examples of eye-catching e-coupons done in the right way:
+Here are some real examples of eye-catching online coupons done in the right way:

 You can strengthen the power of offered incentives once you learn how to use special occasions and holidays to run coupon campaigns.
-Besides official holidays, personal celebration days, such as birthdays and anniversaries, of your customers are also perfect for a coupon.
-It’s a great example of marketing personalization, and is much appreciated by modern consumers.
+Besides official holidays, personal celebration days, such as birthdays and anniversaries, of your customers are also perfect for coupons.
+It’s a great example of marketing personalization and it is much appreciated by modern consumers.

 When talking about a marketing personalization, we need to clarify some things in this matter.

 77% of shoppers agree that discounts can influence where they shop.

 You have most likely already heard that personalization is paramount to successful marketing.
 I guess you also heard, or even experienced, the overwhelming privacy hiccup amongst modern consumers.
 In these circumstances, using personalization in your coupon marketing becomes thin ice, which needs to be trodden upon lightly.